An estimated 1 in 4 Florida drivers do not have auto insurance. That’s too many!

 - a third party who didn’t have insurance (or hit-and-run drivers)

-- an at-fault driver who may have had insurance, but didn’t have enough to cover your injuries.
+- an at-fault driver who may have had insurance, but didn’t have enough to cover your injuries—like those who have only PIP and Property Damage!

 It can be expensive.
 At Harry Levine Insurance, coverage comes first, though we always respect your budget.

 Going without any insurance in the state of Florida is illegal.
-But, as we all know, the reason we have laws is because people break them.
+But, as we all know, the reason we have laws is because people do things they shouldn’t.

 If a Florida driver is caught driving without insurance, they’ll probably get a suspended license.
 But if their accident broke your leg or gave you whiplash, that’s a case of locking the barn door after the horse has already bolted.

-In other words: It punishes them, but it doesn’t pay your bills!
+In other words: It punishes them, but it doesn’t pay your medical expenses!

 Here’s an example of how Uninsured Motorist Coverage works.